awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

         We recommend that you specify this field to prevent confusion\.
 If you omit this field, the file path up to the final dot is used as the log group name\.
 For example, if the file path is `/tmp/TestLogFile.log.2017-07-11-14`, the log group name is `/tmp/TestLogFile.log`\.
       + **log\_stream\_name** – Optional\.
 Specifies what to use as the log stream name in CloudWatch Logs\.
 As part of the name, you can use `{instance_id}`, `{hostname}`, `{local_hostname}`, and `{ip_address}` as variables within the name\. `{hostname}` retrieves the hostname from the EC2 metadata, while `{local_hostname}` uses the hostname from the network configuration file\.

         If you omit this field, the default of `{instance_id}` is used\.
-A log stream is created automatically if it does not already exist\.
+If a log stream does not already exist, it is created automatically\.
       + **timezone** – Optional\.
-Specifies the time zone to use when putting time stamps on log events\.
+Specifies the time zone to use when putting timestamps on log events\.
 The valid values are `UTC` and `Local`\.
 The default is `Local`\.
       + **timestamp\_format** – Optional\.
-Specifies the time stamp format, using plaintext and special symbols that start with %\.
+Specifies the timestamp format, using plaintext and special symbols that start with %\.
 If you omit this field, the current time is used\.
 If you use this field, you can use the following as part of the format:
 `%y`
 Year without century as a zero\-padded decimal number
 `%Y`